suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 suit-wait-event-day-of-week | uint | Wait until days since Sunday Local Time suit-wait-event-day-of-week-utc | uint | Wait until days since Sunday UTC

+Local Time means the Recipient's configured local civil time zone at the time the wait event is evaluated, including any daylight-saving-time rules available to the Recipient.
+If the local time zone changes while a Recipient is waiting, the Recipient reevaluates the wait event using the updated time-zone configuration.
+During daylight-saving-time transitions, a skipped local time is treated as satisfied at the first representable local time after the skipped interval, and a repeated local time is satisfied at its first occurrence.
+Recipients that do not have configured local-time and daylight-saving-time information MUST treat local-time wait events as unsupported.
+Manifest Authors SHOULD use the UTC wait events when a deployment does not have a common local-time policy.

 suit-wait-event-other-device-version reuses the encoding of SUIT_Parameter_Version_Match.
 It is encoded as a sequence that contains an implementation-defined bstr identifier for the other device, and a list of one or more SUIT_Parameter_Version_Match.
+For interoperable use, the deployment profile or management system MUST define the namespace and byte-string encoding of other-device identifiers, the mechanism by which the Recipient obtains the referenced device's version, and the version encoding used by that referenced device.
+A Recipient MUST treat suit-wait-event-other-device-version as unsupported unless those deployment-specific definitions are available.

 ## suit-parameter-component-metadata {#suit-parameter-component-metadata}